-Click here to go to my article explaining the significance of the number 10 in soccer or have a look at this article for a more in-depth understanding of the difference between a striker and a forward.
+Check out my article explaining the significance of the number 10 in soccer or have a look at another of my articles for a more in-depth understanding of the difference between a striker and a forward.

 Player Positions on the Soccer Field

 The next step in understanding the various soccer positions is making sure you know where each player is positioned on the soccer field.

 Each player may play in multiple spots on the field depending on their coach’s decisions, the formations the team uses, or whether they are playing a more defensive game or a more offensive game.

 If you are a sweeper, you will be positioned on the edge of the penalty box directly in front of each soccer goal.